Practice

 Beginner Universal Across The Philokalia

-The key distinction between spiritual reading and ordinary reading is pace and intention.
 Ordinary reading moves quickly through information.
-Spiritual reading moves slowly, pausing when a passage resonates, lingering when a phrase produces recognition or discomfort, allowing the words to sink from the surface of the mind into the deeper regions of awareness.
+Spiritual reading — anagnosis — moves slowly, pausing when a passage resonates, lingering when a phrase produces recognition or discomfort, allowing the words to sink from the surface of the mind into the deeper regions of awareness.
 John Klimakos advised: "If a particular word moves you to compunction, linger over it."
+The text has done its work.
+Don't move past it in search of the next piece of information.

 In a culture of speed-reading, skimming, and information consumption, spiritual reading is a countercultural practice.
 It asks you to read slowly, to read the same passages repeatedly, and to measure the reading's value not by how much ground you cover but by how deeply the words enter you.